ben-macaulay/run/README.md

 #

 ## TODO
+I plan to:

-I plan to have another attempt at the 8.3 support and look for periods in the arguments in case I can convert those as well...
+* have another attempt at the 8.3 support and look for periods in the arguments in case I can convert those as well...
+* Extend the parameter handling so that the script passes third and fourth parameters to [Cmd], assuming it's something quirky like a rundll32.exe call or something awful like javaw.exe -jar [file] -Xms1024M -Xmx4096M, etc.